The magic kernel

 1. As the application of three separate kernels: Magic Kernel for the resizing, then the same-size Sharp 2013 kernel on the result, and then the additional same-size three-tap Sharp 2021 kernel on the result of that.
 This is how it is done in my reference implementation below, and in general will be the most computationally efficient, since both sharpening kernels are only three taps each.
 However, most resizing libraries are not configured to handle three separate kernels in this way.

 2. As the application of two kernels: Magic Kernel for the resizing, and then the full Sharp 2021 kernel on the result.
-This will not be quite as computationally efficient as Option (1), as the full Sharp 2021 kernel has seven taps, as shown above, which is more than the two sets of three taps for Option (1).
+This will not be quite as computationally efficient as option (1), as the full Sharp 2021 kernel has seven taps, as shown above, which is more than the two sets of three taps for option (1).
 However, if a resizing library is not easily configured to allow two same-size filters, this option is more easily implemented.

 3. As a single Magic Kernel Sharp 2021 resizing kernel.
-For most practical resizing factors (the overwhelmingly most common case for the original application at Facebook), this is even less computationally efficient, since it is best to minimize the number of taps of the kernel that is applied in the larger space, and Magic Kernel always has fewer taps than Magic Kernel Sharp.
+For most practical resizing factors (the overwhelmingly most common case for the original applications at Facebook and Instagram), this is even less computationally efficient, since it is best to minimize the number of taps of the kernel that is applied in the larger space, and Magic Kernel always has fewer taps than Magic Kernel Sharp.
 However, most resizing libraries are architected to have just a single resizing kernel—usually selected from a list of such kernels—and it may not be tempting or practicable to refactor the code to allow for a resizing option that requires the application of multiple kernels.

 Analytical formula for Magic Kernel Sharp 2021